KING AIR 350ER, Turbo Prop Aircraft Charter! These aircraft are more cost effective then private jets!

 TURBO PROPS: | "Cessna Caravan" | "Cessna Denali" |"Grand Caravan EX" | "Epic E1000" | "King Air 350ER" | "King Air 350i" | "King Air 350" | "King Air 300" | "King Air 250" | "King Air 200" | "King Air 100" | "King Air C90Gtx" | "King Air 90" | "Nextant G90XT" | "Piaggio Avanti" | "Pilatus PC 12" | "Piper Cheyenne" | "tbm 900" | "Turbo Skyhawk JT-A" | "Turbo Stationair" |

-"TURBOPROPS" engines are more reliable and give Aircraft the ability to fly at higher altitudes than piston engines.
-"PIAGGIO AVANTI" Piston aircraft are generally smaller aircraft, seating no more than six passengers, and are well suited for relatively short missions of 300 miles or less.
+Turboprop engines are more reliable and give Aircraft the ability to fly at higher altitudes than piston engines.
+The Turbopro Aircraft are bigger then Piston aircraft, seating more than four passengers, and are well suited for relatively short missions of 300 miles or less.

-"PIAGGIO AVANTI" offer better short runway performance and burn less fuel than jets, meaning lower operating costs and access to many more general aviation airports which may have runways too short to manage jets.
+The Piaggio Avanti offer's better short runway performance and burn less fuel than jets, meaning lower operating costs and access to many more general aviation airports which may have runways too short to manage private jets.

-TURBO PROP AIRPLANES and Twin engine turbo prop planes are types of planes can generally be ideal for shorter trips and they have lower costs then Private Jets."GRAND CARAVAN"
+Turbo Prop Aircraft and Twin engine turbo prop planes are types of planes can generally be ideal for getting into any types of runways and they have lower costs then Private Jets.